Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Monitor Sizes For Gaming - Winter 2024 Reviews
+The 5 Best Monitor Sizes For Gaming - Fall 2024

 Best Monitor Sizes For Gaming

-Gaming monitors are available in many sizes, so deciding which size you want to get can be difficult.
+It can be difficult to decide what sized gaming monitor to get when there are so many options available.
 Ultimately, size is a personal choice, so you should get something you feel comfortable gaming with.
-That said, the monitor market for each size is different, meaning the specs you tend to find on smaller 24 and 25-inch monitors are different from ultrawide gaming monitors.
-So besides the size, you should also think about what type of features you want, like if you want a high refresh rate or a high resolution, so the size you get can depend on which features you want.
+That said, the monitor market for each size is different, meaning the specs you tend to find on smaller monitors are different from larger, ultrawide gaming monitors.
+So besides the size, you should also think about what type of features you want, like if you want a high refresh rate or a high resolution, as choosing the right size can depend on that.

-Below is a list of some of the best monitor sizes for gaming, from smallest to largest, with info about each size and the monitors available.
+Below is a list of some of the best monitor sizes for gaming, from smallest to largest, with info about each size.
 This list doesn't cover all the sizes available for gaming monitors, but simply the most common ones.
-See the links at the bottom of each size category for our recommendations for each size.
 You can also learn more about different sizes, aspect ratios, and resolutions on monitors and how they affect you.

 1. 24-25 Inch Gaming Monitor

-The smallest size you can get now for modern desktop gaming monitors is 24 or 25 inches, and even though there are some smaller displays available, like portable monitors, they don't tend to include premium gaming features.
-Getting a monitor this size is ideal if you don't have a ton of desk space, and the smaller screen is also helpful if you want to see everything within your field of vision without moving your eyes too much.
+The smallest size you can get now for modern desktop gaming monitors is 24 or 25 inches, and even though there are some smaller displays available, like portable monitors, they aren't as good for gaming.
+Getting a monitor of this size is ideal if you don't have a ton of desk space, and the smaller screen is also helpful if you want to see everything within your field of vision without moving your eyes too much.
 Gaming options in this size tend to have high refresh rates with a 1080p resolution, which makes them ideal for competitive gaming, and the low resolution isn't too demanding on your graphics card either.

 See our review